 Perhaps greatest of all, is the development of the muscle of patience and compassion – for/with both myself, and the painting, and ultimately, acceptance of the essence of unknowability and Mystery within the journey of seeking to be True.
 True to something ineffable.

-This practice, through the act of painting, is gradually transferred/incorporated into the realm/s of my life that are not about painting.
+This practice, through the act of painting, is gradually transferred/incorporated into the realm/s of life that are not about painting.
 And this is where it is most needed.
-Especially when experiencing depths of personal challenge such as the one I am still moving through, which I have named the Wyrrds.
+Especially when experiencing depths of personal challenge evoked through the word the Wyrrds.

 The correct spelling is wyrd.

 In ancient Norse wyrd is apparently rooted in the idea of unescapable fate…. the connectedness of all things.
 Death and Rebirth.
 The Goddess of Fate…

 Alongside this it can mean All time being Now, including Past and Future.